flond7/handleUsers/handleUsers/README.md

   export proxy_ftp="http://172.25.10.10:801"
   export no_proxyp="localhost,172.0.0.1"
 ## install apache
+- sudo apt-get update (repository update) if something doesn't work change the server for updated to main server Software and udpates > Download from main server (UBUNTU TRICK)
 - sudo apt-get install apache2 apache2-utils libexpat1 ssl-cert python (then check with http://localhost to see if everything is ok)
 ## install mod_wsgi (needed to deploy django in apache)
 - sudo apt-get install libapache2-mod-wsgi